 Students will work with airframe and control surfaces, power plants, and basic aviation electricity, and perform ground operations and servicing procedures, as specified by Federal Aviation Administration (FAA) requirements.
 Students will also practice lab and tool safety, apply science and mathematics principles to aviation maintenance tasks, and research and use maintenance publications, forms, and records.
-This is a double-blocked course.

-This course connects to the following career pathways: [Transportation, Distribution and Logistics - Aviation Maintenance](#)
+[Transportation, Distribution and Logistics - Aviation Maintenance](#)